Skip to Main Content

 Kerry Dunbar, M.D., Ph.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Digestive and Liver Diseases.
-She serves as a staff physician and Section Chief of Gastroenterology at the Dallas VA Medical Center and is an Associate Program Director for the UT Southwestern Internal Medicine residency program.
+She serves as a staff physician and Section Chief of Gastroenterology and Hepatoology for the VA North Texas Healthcare System.

 Originally from Texas, Dr. Dunbar holds a bachelor’s degree in biochemistry and cell biology from Rice University in Houston.
-She earned her medical degree from UT Southwestern and completed internal medicine residency training.
-She completed advanced training through a fellowship in gastroenterology and hepatology at Johns Hopkins University, where she also earned a doctorate in clinical investigation.
+She earned her medical degree from UT Southwestern.
+She completed internal medicine residency training and a fellowship in gastroenterology and hepatology at Johns Hopkins University, where she also earned a doctorate in clinical investigation from the Johns Hopkins Bloomberg School of Public Health.

 Certified by the American Board of Internal Medicine in gastroenterology, Dr. Dunbar joined the UT Southwestern Faculty in 2011.